spencerharris63/FlexNav/README.md

 <img src="other/tabs-image.jpg">

+Today we will be building [this simple page](http://oit2.scps.nyu.edu/~devereld/flexnav/#cuisines).
+The UI is spare in order that we may focus on the technique.

-In this exercise we will focus on list styling but instead of using `display: inline` or `display: inline-block` to create horizontal navigation we will use floats and flexbox.
+To begin, we will focus on navigation list styling but instead of using `display: inline` or `display: inline-block` to create horizontal navigation we will use floats and then flexbox.

+### Design Patterns

+In `other/floatNav-design-patterns`

+- `cuisines.html` server vs client side rendering
+- `index-spa-fragments` single page application with scroll
+- `index-spa-js.html` single page application with JavaScript

 ### VS Code